The Generation Phases of Flow Matching: a Denoising Perspective: Equivalence between flow matching and denoising

 \subsection{Parametrizations of the denoisers and velocities}

-We now describe two parametrization classes $\cC$ for the denoisers, which are used in the minimization of the losses $\mathcal{L}$ defined in \Cref{sub:losses}.
+We now describe two parametrization classes $\cC$ for the denoisers, which are used in the minimization of the losses $\mathcal{L}$ defined in the previous subsection.
 In all cases, $N^\theta$ denotes a neural network, with parameters~$\theta$ belonging to some set $\Theta$.

 \textbf{Class $\Cnn$: Standard neural network parametrization.} A straightforward approach is to directly parametrize $D$ by a neural net $N^\theta$ taking as input the noisy image and the time:

 \textbf{Class $\Cshifted$: Residual denoiser form $D = \mathrm{Id} + (1-t) N^\theta$.} Following the relationship between the optimal FM denoiser $D^\star$ and the optimal velocity field $v^\star$, namely $D^\star = \Id + (1-t)v^\star$, one can also parametrize the denoiser in residual form, where the network acts as a correction to identity: